logo

 Job Placement

 Another consideration when choosing a TEFL certificate program is their job placement offerings.
-If you already have a target country and/or city in which you want to work, you should look for a program that offers job placement or hands-on assistance in your target country or city.
+If you know the country where you want to work, look for a program that offers job placement or hands-on assistance in your target country or city.
 Most of the time, this means that the certification program you attend should be located in your target city, as the program coordinators and teachers will often have established relationships with potential clients, businesses, and language schools in the area.
 The certificate program should also be able to help you navigate the work visa and permit laws required for that country.

 Cost

-Beware of TEFL courses that are priced far below that of their competitors; this might be a warning sign of a low-quality program.
+Beware of TEFL courses priced far below that of their competitors; this might be a warning sign of a low-quality program.
 Other warning signs of possible low-quality programs include an unresponsive or inaccessible staff, lack of accreditation, a short course length (fewer than 100 hours), a brand new program, and a lack of alumni to contact.
 Getting in touch with former students of the TEFL programs of your choice is an important part of evaluating the effectiveness and quality of a program.
-Reputable TEFL organizations will have a long list of alumni you can contact in order to get a sense of former students’ personal experiences with the program.
+Reputable TEFL organizations will have a long list of alumni you can contact.

 4. Gain experience.

 The next step before being hired is to gain teaching experience.
 Teachers who are certified to teach in the US already have teaching experience since certification always includes gaining supervised classroom experience.
 Similarly, becoming TEFL-certified also requires gaining classroom experience.
-The supervised experience you gain as part of your program will be invaluable as you transition to teaching on your own.
+The supervised experience you gain during your program will be invaluable as you transition to your career.
 Try to gain experience teaching English to all levels, especially the level and/or age group you plan to teach.

 5. Look for employment and secure a job.

 Finally, you will need to find a job teaching English in the country of your choice.
-Use all of the resources available during your TEFL program to make connections with language schools, K-12 schools, and businesses that might be hiring.
-As mentioned, many TEFL certificate providers offer job placement assistance as part of their programs.
-Other well-known industry resources for finding English teaching jobs abroad on your own include:
+Use all of the resources available during your TEFL program to get job placement assistance and connect with language schools, K-12 schools, and businesses that might be hiring.
+Well-known industry resources for finding English teaching jobs abroad include:

 TEFL Teacher Salary and Job Outlook

 The salaries of English teachers abroad have a huge range and depend on many factors, including the country, the demand for English in the area, the qualifications of the teacher, and the school or employer for which the teacher works.
-The way in which teachers are paid also varies widely.
-Some TEFL teachers are paid an hourly rate, while others earn a monthly salary.
+How teachers are paid also varies widely.
+Some TEFL teachers are paid hourly, while others earn a monthly salary.
 The demand for English in a given country fluctuates, but Asia and the Middle East are known for paying some of the highest salaries to teachers in the field.2-4

 In the US, the only salary proxies we have for TEFL teachers are the Bureau of Labor Statistics (BLS) categories of adult basic education, adult secondary education, and English as a second language instructors as well as elementary through high school teachers.
-Adult education and ESL instructors in the US reportedly earned an average annual salary of $60,650 per year in 2021, while elementary through high school teachers in the US earned an average of between $66,880 and $69,530 per year.5-8
+Adult basic education and ESL instructors in the US earned a median annual salary of $60,560 per year, while elementary through high school teachers in the US earned a median between $63,680 and $65,220 per year.5-8

 TEFL teachers typically earn less than this, especially private teachers working part-time.
-In addition, the value of TEFL teacher earnings also depends, in part, on the value of the currency and the cost of living in the country in which they teach.
+In addition, the value of TEFL teacher earnings also depends, in part, on the value of the currency and the cost of living in the country where they teach.
 Even though it is difficult to come up with an exact figure for the job outlook for TEFL teachers due to the broadness of the career and the span of countries they cover, it can be assumed that as the demand continues to increase for English speakers, so will the demand for TEFL teachers.
-Talk to employers in the country in which you are interested in teaching and the TEFL program(s) you are considering to find out more about the pay and demand for English teachers in the area.
+Talk to employers in the country where you are interested in teaching and the TEFL program(s) you are considering to learn more about the pay and demand for English teachers in the area.

 Additional Resources